 “A good lather is half the shave” (William Hone).
 While the lather is important, the tool used to build the lather is just as important.
 It’s hard to say where and when wet shaving history began and what people used it in the 1700s, but it is safe to say that wet shaving is a timeless tradition.
 While wet shaving consists of using a variety of razors, brushes, soaps, creams, etc… today we will focus on shaving brushes.
 There are a variety of different brushes and different types of knots and handles.
 The possibilities are endless.
 This blog will explain the purpose of brushes and the different types of brushes/knots.

 The main purpose of a shaving brush is to load the shaving cream or soap onto your face, but there are also some benefits to using a brush.
-Using a brush for lathering will generate thickness, rich, and moisture, which makes the process of shaving simpler.
+Using a brush for lathering will generate thickness and a rich moisture, which makes the process of shaving simpler.
 Because most brushes are made with animal hair, it helps scrub and exfoliate your skin.
 Usually, if people use warm water on their brushes, the brush will help open up the pores and get the skin ready for the blade.
 Shaving brushes simply serve the purpose of building a rich luxurious lather, exfoliating your skin, and opening your pores.

 The different types of brushes/knots: